pingcap/docs/dev/reference/tidb-binlog/faq.md

 2. To restore the latest data of the backup file, use Reparo to set `start-tso` = {snapshot timestamp of the full backup + 1} and `end-ts` = 0 (or you can specify a point in time).

-## How to redeploy Drainer when Master-Slave replication enables `ignore-error` but triggers a critical error?
+## How to redeploy Drainer when enabling `ignore-error` in Master-Slave replication triggers a critical error?

-If TiDB fails to write binlog after enabling `ignore-error` and triggers a critical error, TiDB stops writing binlog and binlog data loss occurs.
+If a critical error is trigged when TiDB fails to write binlog after enabling `ignore-error`, TiDB stops writing binlog and binlog data loss occurs.
 To resume replication, perform the following steps:

-1. Stop the Drainer.
+1. Stop the Drainer instance.

-2. Restart the `tidb-server` instance that causes critical error and resume writing binlog (TiDB does not write binlog to Pump after critical error is triggered).
+2. Restart the `tidb-server` instance that triggers critical error and resume writing binlog (TiDB does not write binlog to Pump after critical error is triggered).

 3. Perform a full backup in the upstream.